csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

  * TODO

- - As we are close friends in our lives, we will hold each other accountable for attending meetings and completing assigned tasks
+ - As we are close friends in our lives, we will hold each other accountable for attending meetings and completing assigned tasks.
+Team leads - Ray would act as moderators in this case to ensure that everyone is on track.
  - If some member of our team does not contribute or is not responsive, we will first try to communicate with them and understand the reason behind it, and try our best to help him overcome it.
 If the problem persists, we will contact the TA for help.